FlameNET/FlameCMS-2/README.md

     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-+ &copy; 2014 Blizzard Entertainment, Inc. All rights reserved